buildkite/on-demand/agent-composer/README.md

 In order to publish a new crate version an authentication token is required.
 `cargo`, the rust build tool, supports reading this token from the `CARGO_REGISTRY_TOKEN` environment variable.
-By including this item in the secret list, agent-transform adds permission to fetch and decrypt the given SSM parameter path to the ECS Execution Role.
+By including this item in the secret list, the macro adds permission to fetch and decrypt the given SSM parameter path to the task definition's ECS Execution Role.

 ## Image Builder CloudFormation Stacks